 With few childcare providers in her rural community, Ricki’s only option for Royce would mean a lengthy commute.
 She’d drive 30 minutes to ChildServe in Ames to drop off her daughters, drive another 30 minutes to an in-home provider for Royce, and then begin her hour-long commute to Cedar Falls.

 “During the school year, I would have classes three days a week, then work on the opposite days and any hours I could fit outside my classes.
 Knowing that I’d have to commute two hours extra each day weighed heavily on me,” said Ricki.
-“A few months later, when the ChildServe team told me that Royce qualified for the ASSET Program from the United Way of Story County, it changed my life.
+“A few months later, when the ChildServe team told me that Royce qualified for funding through United Way of Story County, it changed my life.
 ChildServe’s Childcare program was the reason I could complete my bachelor’s program.”

-The United Way of Story County has been a generous partner to ChildServe for over twenty years.
-Many families have benefited from support of the ASSET program (Analysis of Social Services Evaluation Team) and thousands more have felt the impact of the United Way of Story County's generous support of ChildServe's other fundraising initiatives including grants to support the recently refurbished playground and the purchase of outpatient therapy equipment.
+United Way of Story County has been a generous partner to ChildServe for over twenty years.
+Many families have benefited from funding support through the sliding fee scale and thousands more have felt the impact of the United Way of Story County’s generous support of ChildServe’s other fundraising initiatives including grants to support the recently refurbished playground and the purchase of outpatient therapy equipment.

 Along with a shorter commute and being able to attend school, Ricki was excited about the level of care all three of her kids now had access to.

 “My kids love coming to ChildServe.
 My daughters show me their arts and crafts, and tell me everything their teachers talked about that day.
 Even though it’s childcare, it’s a lot like preschool.
 Brooklyn and Kamryn work on so many skills they’ll need to thrive at school.
 Royce will turn two in November, and the team has been there to encourage his independence and growth through each step of his development.
 He learned to walk and eat solids at ChildServe.”